 Wondering what it means that Florida is a no-fault state?
 When it comes to car accidents, Florida operates under a no-fault system, which means that regardless of who is at fault, drivers are required to seek compensation from their own insurance companies.
 Vehicle insurance policies in Florida are required to have Personal Injury Protection (PIP) coverage, which provides coverage for injuries sustained in an accident.

-How Do You Make an Insurance Claim for Car Accident Without Insurance When You are Not at Fault?
+How Do You Make an Insurance Claim for Car Accident Without Insurance When You Are Not at Fault?

 Since Florida is a no-fault state, you should be able to recover from your personal injury protection (PIP) regardless of who was at fault in the accident.
 Your recovery is capped at the amount of coverage you have; the minimum is $10,000 in Florida.
 PIP pays 80% of your medical expenses and some of your lost wages.
 After the accident, you should also notify your insurance company that you want to file an uninsured motorist claim.

 If you’ve been injured in an accident with an uninsured driver, you should be sure to consult with an experienced attorney.
-Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-538-4878 to schedule your free consultation.
+Contact the trusted auto insurance lawyers at Abrahamson & Uiterwyk online or call us at 1-800-538-4878 to schedule your free consultation.